J-c0d3-4Fun/python-fun/readme.md

 - Python considers the first item in a list to be at position 0, not position 1.
         - Using this counting system, you can get any element you want from a list by subtracting one from its position in the list.
-        - If you ask for the item at index -1, Python always returns the last item in the list
+        - If you ask for the item at index -1, Python always returns the last item in the list Loops
+- When you want to do the same action with every item in a list, you can use Python’s for loop
+- When you’re using loops for the first time, keep in mind that the set of steps is repeated once for each item in the list, no matter how many items are in the list.
+- when writing your own for loops that you can choose any name you want for the temporary variable that will be associated with each value in the list.
+- Any lines of code after the for loop that are not indented are executed once without repetition.
+- Python uses indentation to determine how a line, or group of lines, is related to the rest of the program.
+- Always indent the line after the for statement in a loop.
+- The colon at the end of a for statement tells Python to interpret the next line as the start of a loop